abbiedaniel/salesforce-maintenance/PD1-Notes.md

      	- Maximum number of ```@future``` methods: 50
       	- Max Queue Jobs: 50
      - Solution: Never put SOQL, SOSL, or DML statements in a loop!
 Bulkify!
-     - When the maximum soql, dml, or sosl limit is reached, System.LimitException will be thrown.
-All records and changes will be rolled back (unless allOrNone boolean is set to false in dml call)
+     - When the maximum SOQL, DML, or SOSL limit is reached, a `System.LimitException` will be thrown.
+All records and changes will be rolled back (unless `allOrNone` boolean is set to false in database method)

 - **Debugging**
 	- ```Limits.getDMLRows()``` returns the number of records that have been processed using any SDML statements that count against the limit